 The 11 unique Attractions in Rwanda

-Rwanda, The Land of a Thousand Hills, is a country that is debunking myths about travel in Africa and making a big come back as a great destination for exclusive and intimate travel.
-It is a well-known destination for Gorilla Trekking however this has surpassed other 11 unique attractions in Rwanda which are a must-visit.
+Rwanda, the Land of a Thousand Hills is a country that is debunking myths about travel in Africa.
+It is making a big come back as a great destination for exclusive and intimate travel.
+This country is a well-known destination for Gorilla Trekking.
+However, this has surpassed other 11 unique attractions in Rwanda which are a must-visit.

 Memorable and photogenic moments include walking up to the Isumo waterfall or along the Canopy Walk